 False flat up, false flat down – that’s the route in the first 20 kilometres.
-The riders then move through Pompei and continue towards the foot of the foot of the Valico di Chiunzi, a 9.8 kilometres climb at 6.1%.
-After the KOM points have been awarded the route continues to climb for a bit until the descent begins at kilometre 54.
+The riders then move through Pompei and continue towards the foot of the Valico di Chiunzi, a 8.3 kilometres climb at 6.3%.
+After the KOM points have been awarded the route continues to climb for a bit until the descent begins at kilometre 55.

-The riders reach the Mediterranean in Amalfi and continue along the coast in northerly direction.
-The route returns to climbing before Positano and it runs all the way to the peninsula bordering the southern part of the Gulf of Naples.
-This way, the Capo di Mondo adds up to 14.7 kilometres, but the gradients are very shallow.
-The hardest part is the last 5 kilometres and this is still only 4.2%.
+The riders reach the Mediterranean Sea in Amalfi and continue along the coast in northerly direction.
+The route returns to climbing in Positano – 2.8 kilometres at 5,3% – and moments later the Picco Sant’Angelo makes an entrance.
+The 9.6 kilometres climb at 4% runs all the way to the peninsula bordering the southern part of the Gulf of Naples.

-The riders fly down technical descent into Sorrento to head off towards Naples again.
-The last 60 kilometres are as good as flat.
+The riders fly down a technical descent into Sorrento to head off towards Naples again.
+The last 55 kilometres are as good as flat.

 Ride the route yourself?
 Download GPX stage 6 2023 Giro d’Italia.

 Another interesting read: results 6th stage 2023 Giro.